-

 Climate-related risks may manifest over varying time horizons, and are likely to intensify over time, especially if the global economy undergoes a disorderly transition.
 They can drive financial risks, such as credit, market, insurance, and liquidity risks.
 They can also lead to strategic, operational, and reputational risks.
 In severe instances, climate-related risks can threaten the long-term viability of a FRFI’s business model.

 The Guideline establishes OSFI’s expectations related to the FRFI’s management of climate-related risks.
 It aims to support FRFIs in developing greater resilience to, and management of, these risks.
-The Guideline applies to all federally regulated financial institutions.
+The Guideline applies to all FRFIs except foreign bank branches.

 There is no one-size-fits-all approach for managing climate-related risks given the unique risks and vulnerabilities that will vary with a FRFI’s size, nature, scope, and complexity of its operations, and risk profile.
 The Guideline should be read, and implemented, from a risk-based perspective that allows the FRFI to compete effectively while managing its climate-related risks prudently.